Home / Study with us / Atmospheric Measurement & Modelling Summer School

 By the end of the course students will be able to:

-1. Design and manage a large project, i.e. a field experiment to answer scientific questions;
+1. Design and manage a field experiment to answer scientific questions relevant to the surrounding area by combining measurement and model data;

-2. Calibrate and use atmospheric measurement equipment to acquire measurements;
+2. Build, calibrate and use atmospheric measurement equipment to acquire measurements;

 3. Make collected data findable, accessible, interoperable, and reusable following FAIR principles;